ray-project/ray/doc/using-ray-on-a-cluster.md

 - One Redis server (on the head node).
 - One global scheduler (on the head node).

-Later when you want to stop the Ray processes, run `./ray/scripts/stop_ray.sh` on each node.

-That should start up all of the Ray processes.
 To run some commands, start up Python on one of the nodes in the cluster, and do the following.

 ```python
 import ray